Skip to main content

 }

 From the above example, you can see that the logo configuration contains the alt, src, width, and height of the logo.
 The logo is used to display on the storefront.
-You can have your logo in the public directory and set the path to the logo in the configuration file.
+You can place your logo in the public directory and set the path to the logo in the configuration file.

 info